MassimoDaul/Kaggle/README.md

     "/Applications/Python 3.6/Install Certificates.command"

-    # Make sure the quotes are there
+    # Make sure the quotes are there, as spacing is wierd